envico801/javascript-interview-questions/README.md

      A shim is a library that brings a new API to an older environment, using only the means of that environment.
 It isn't necessarily restricted to a web application.
 For example, es5-shim.js is used to emulate ES5 features on older browsers (mainly pre IE9).
      Whereas polyfill is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
-     In a simple sentence, A polyfill is a shim for a browser API.
+     In a simple sentence, a polyfill is a shim for a browser API.

      **[⬆ Back to Top](#table-of-contents)**